vuejs/vitepress/docs/en/reference/default-theme-carbon-ads.md

 }
 ```

-These values are used to call carbon CDN script as shown below.
+These values are used to call the carbon CDN script, as shown below:

 ```js
 `//cdn.carbonads.com/carbon.js?serve=${code}&placement=${placement}`
 ```

-To learn more about Carbon Ads configuration, please visit [Carbon Ads website](https://www.carbonads.net/).
+To learn more about Carbon Ads configuration, please visit the [Carbon Ads website](https://www.carbonads.net/).